 3. Visibility of long-time period planning

-To really handle the Gantt Chart View for a large project, it might not fit on only one sheet or screen.
+To really handle the Gantt chart view for a large project, it might not fit on only one sheet or screen.
 In this case, you need a program that enables you to see the details from a weekly, monthly and yearly perspective.

 Projects are different.
 Companies are different.
 Resources and methods are different.
-But once implemented in your project planning, a Gantt Chart can outline how resources can be allocated and scheduled more efficiently and in the best ways for your specific needs.
+But once implemented in your project planning, a Gantt chart can outline how resources can be allocated and scheduled more efficiently and in the best ways for your specific needs.

-So planning and scheduling with Gantt Charts may actually be one of the best solutions out there for resource and long term project portfolio management.
+So planning and scheduling with Gantt charts may actually be one of the best solutions out there for resource and long term project portfolio management.
 Maybe even the best one.

-If you want to utilize the full power of Gantt Charts, give Ganttic a try.
+If you want to utilize the full power of Gantt charts, give Ganttic a try.
 You can even start with a free trial.
 Sign up for FREE